GabrieleMaurina/node-red-audio-feature-extraction/README.md

 These are a few examples of what can be done with this package.
 Each node of this library appends its configurations to the msg object.
 Only the last node in a flow will carry out all the computations according to all configurations.
+The flows and the test audio file are available in the 'test' folder.

 Sampling audio file, computing stft and extracting mfcc
 ![sampler](https://i.imgur.com/tiSw40E.png "Sampling, stft, feature extraction")